CodingTrain/website-archive/_CodingChallenges/138-angry-birds.md

   - title: "Phaser Game Development with Catt Small"
     video_id: "T9kOFSFvgKc"
 ---

-In this coding challenge, I recreate the famous game Angry Birds with the Matter.js physics library and p5.js.
+An attempt to implement the basic mechanics of Angry Birds in JavaScript using p5.js and the matter.js physics engine.